featured image

 An independent auditor will inspect the financial reports of a company or organisation.
 Their job is to form a view on the validity of the reports and communicate this to the organisation.
 They do this by conducting an Audit.

-An independent auditor will examine financial records
+An auditor will examine a company's financial records

 First and foremost, an auditor examines the financial records, relevant documents, and certain assets or items of the company or organisation.
 The list of things an audit will examine may include, but is not limited to: